Nigel Slater: Adaptations

 Slater's autobiographical work was adapted into 2010's Toast, starring Freddie Highmore as the 15-year-old Slater and Helena Bonham Carter as his stepmother.
 It has been broadcast on BBC One.

 In 2018, The Lowry commissioned a stage adaptation of Toast written by Henry Filloux-Bennett and directed by Jonnie Riordan with Sam Newton as Nigel Slater.
 After a sell-out run at the Week 53 Festival, it was announced that it would transfer to the Traverse Theatre at Edinburgh Festival Fringe.

 Both productions of the show received rave reviews with critics praising it for its charm and glowing nostalgia.

 In 2018, it was announced that Toast would transfer to The Other Palace in London, premiering on 9 April 2019.
 In March 2019, it was announced that Giles Cooper would play the role of Nigel.

 In April 2019, it was announced that the show would embark on a UK National Tour in the autumn.

 Personal life

 Slater has two older brothers, Adrian (born 1944) and John.
 Slater's parents adopted John, a neighbour's child, before Slater was born.
 He also has two stepsisters, from whom he is estranged.

-Slater lives in the Highbury area of north London, where he maintains a kitchen garden which is often featured in his column.
-He was open about his homosexuality in his autobiography Toast which is based upon his early life; the book spawned both a film and a play to which he has contributed and collaborated.
+In 2003, Slater published his autobiography Toast which is based upon his early life; the book spawned both a film and a play to which he has contributed and collaborated.